Azure/azure-sdk/releases/2020-11/js.md

 ##### New Features on @azure/ai-text-analytics@5.1.0-beta.3

 - Support for the new API for batch tasks processing through the `beginAnalyze` method.
 The currently supported tasks are Named Entity Recognition, Personally identifiable Information, and Key Phrase Extraction.
 - Support for the recognition of healthcare entities API with the introduction of the `beginAnalyzeHealthcare` method.
 Since the Health API is currently only available in a gated preview, you need to have your subscription on the service's allow list.
 Also, note that since this is a gated preview, AAD is not supported.
-For more information, see (the Text Analytics for Health documentation)[https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?tabs=ner#request-access-to-the-public-preview].
+For more information, see [the Text Analytics for Health documentation](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?tabs=ner#request-access-to-the-public-preview).

 ## Latest Releases